-Bowman & Slope County Community Foundation
+Bowman & Slope County Community Foundation (BSCF)

 The Bowman & Slope County Community Foundation was established in 2014 by a group of residents concerned about the lack of funding for local organizations.
 It provides a method of receiving donations and distributing grants to benefit projects or nonprofit organizations in Bowman and Slope counties, including the towns of Amidon, Marmarth, Rhame, Bowman, Scranton, Gascoyne, and Haley.
 The Foundation is affiliated with the North Dakota Community Foundation, which is a nonprofit, tax-exempt corporation under IRS code 501(c)(3) and North Dakota Law.